 How will my gift be used?

 In general, gifts to Planned Parenthood of the Heartland (PPHeartland) go to work immediately to help support our services.
-Gifts that come from people living in the geographic areas surrounding our clinics throughout Iowa, Nebraska, Arkansas ad Eastern Oklahoma are used to support services at those centers.
+Gifts that come from people living in the geographic areas surrounding our clinics throughout Arkansas, eastern Oklahoma, Iowa and Nebraska are used to support services at those centers.
 For example, gifts become the difference between providing a service or not when a given patient does not qualify for subsidized care and has no health insurance.

 May I designate my gift for a specific purpose?